ropali/dockyard/README.md

 - **Intuitive UI**: A clean and simple interface designed for both beginners and advanced users.
 - **Real-time Stats**: Monitor container stats in real-time with beautiful charts and graphs.
 - **Container Management**: Easily start, stop, and remove containers with just a few clicks.
+- **Docker Compose Integration**: Containers created with Docker Compose are automatically grouped by project and displayed in collapsible dropdowns.
 - **Terminal inside container**: Open shell inside the docker container using your favourite terminal app.
 - **Log Viewer**: Integrated log viewer for real-time container logs with PatternFly support.
 - **Fast Performance**: Built with Rust for speed and reliability.